 Seeing Malta in 3 days sounds like an impossible mission, I know.
-I actually had more time in Malta, but because of the most annoying vertigo, I had to spend a part of my vacation in the hotel room.
-Not exactly what I had in mind for this trip, but it is what it is.
+I actually had more time on this Mediterranean island, but because of the most annoying vertigo, I had to spend a part of my trip in my hotel room.

 Nonetheless, I feel like I used my healthy(ish) time properly and I want to share my itinerary with you, so if you only have three days in Malta, here’s how to make the most of them.

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.

 *I try to keep the information on this blog as updated as possible, but I still recommend consulting the latest prices, opening hours, and other details on the official website of each site, hotel, and tour, as well as checking the updated public transport routes and timetables.

 The city of Sliema is a great base for day trips in Malta, and I stayed at Slimiza Suites (unfortunately, its rating dropped recently).